salonidabgar/Neuromatch-Computational-Neuroscience/README.md

 # Neuromatch-Computational-Neuroscience
-Course work for the Computational neuroscience Course of Neuromatch Academy
+Course work and Projects for the Computational neuroscience Course of Neuromatch Academy